jlegerftnt/fortisoar-workshop/content/08_Chap_BuildMod/_index.md

 ---
 title: BUILD A CUSTOM MODULE FOR FORTISOAR
-menuTitle: Build a Custom Module
+linkTitle: Build a Custom Module
 weight: 80
 ---